jimmyho-929/nba_2021/README.md

 # nba_2021

 The dataset I will be using for my Code Louisville Python project is NBA Team Stats from the 2000-2021 season.
+One of my favorite hobbies is playing basketball.
+The NBA's game has evolved today into a 3 point shooting and the questions I want to ask are:
+1. At what point in time did the 3pt shot start dramatically increasing?
+2. What percentage of the total average points scored come from 3's compared to free throws and 2 point shots?
+3. How much did the 3 point attempt increase compared to total field goal attempts over the years?
+4. Does increasing 3's increases your winning percentage?

 The features I plan to implement are: